-18.4 Irrigation Channel
+18.4 Irrigation channel

 An irrigation channel runs in a NE to SW direction by the proposed process plant site.
 It is recommended that the course of this waterway would stay as is.
 Capital funds have instead been allotted to channel the water in a culvert to allow for traffic movement over the channel.
-Catalyst envisages that any action concerning this channel is subject to engagement with the communities and government.
+Lowell copper envisages that any action concerning this channel is subject to engagement with the communities and government.

-18.5 Access Roads
+18.5 Access roads